ibm-cloud-docs/openwhisk/messagehub_actions.md

 ## Producing messages to {{site.data.keyword.messagehub}}
 {: #producing_messages}

+The `/messaging/messageHubProduce ` action is not available in the Tokyo region. {: tip}

 The `/messaging/messageHubProduce` action is deprecated and will be removed at a future date.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to {{site.data.keyword.messagehub}}/Kafka.
 {: tip}

 If you would like to use a {{site.data.keyword.openwhisk_short}} action to conveniently produce a message to {{site.data.keyword.messagehub}}, you can use the `/messaging/messageHubProduce` action.
 This action takes the following parameters: